msamsami/clonellm/README.md

 - [x] Add support for conversation history
 - [ ] Add support for RAG with no embedding (ingest the entire context into the prompt)
 - [x] Add support for string documents
+- [ ] Add support for custom system prompts
 - [ ] Add initial version of README
 - [ ] Add usage examples
 - [ ] Add initial unit tests
+- [ ] Add GitHub workflow to run tests on PR
+- [ ] Add GitHub workflow to publish to PyPI on release